-Unsuccessful attempts include: uneven feet while tapping, hitting the stick with only one foot, missing the stick completely, or landing on the stick after the kick.
+Unsuccessful attempts include: uneven feet while tapping the stick, hitting the stick with only one foot, missing the stick completely, landing on the stick, and not maintaining balance after successfully kicking the stick.

 SCORESHEET SAMPLES

 Double elimination brackets are used for scoring the Eskimo Stick Pull, Indian Stick Pull, and Arm Pull.
 Final matches will determine the 1st-5th place winners.
 Once an athlete loses two rounds, they are out of the competition.